 Which professions may need to set up a PLLC to practice in New York?

-Attorneys and professionals licensed by the NYS Education Department (NYSED) may need to form a PLLC to for their New York practice.
-Professionals licensed by NYSED include:
+Attorneys and professionals licensed by the NYS Education Department (NYSED) may need to form a PLLC for their New York practice.
+Common professionals licensed by NYSED include:

 How to form a PLLC in New York: A step-by-step guide